Argentina soccer team abandons parade amid swarms of people

 By mid-afternoon, fans started filling up Plaza de Mayo in front of Government House, amid rumors the players might go there for a reprise of the festivities for Argentina’s 1986 World Cup victory that were held there.
 Fernández’s administration had offered the palatial mansion, popularly known as the Casa Rosada, or Pink House, according to Security Minister Aníbal Fernández.

-The raucous welcome for the team began before dawn as thousands of fans lined up to welcome the team home from Qatar.
+The raucous welcome for the team began before dawn as thousands of fans lined up to greet them upon their return from Qatar.

 The players were beaming as they descended from their plane in Ezeiza, outside Argentina’s capital, shortly before 3 a.m. onto a red carpet.
 Messi was the first one out, carrying the World Cup trophy, flanked by coach Lionel Scaloni, who put his arm around the captain as they walked past a sign that read, “Thank you, champions.”